 How are sirtuins activated?

 However, Sirtuins can’t do all this magical work on their own, they need the support of another molecule, NAD+.
-The intimate relationship between sirtuins and NAD+ is regulated at different levels allowing their coordinating their role in metabolic processes and ageing.
+The intimate relationship between sirtuins and NAD+ is regulated at different levels allowing their coordinating role in metabolic processes and ageing.
 NAD+ availability decreases over age, reducing sirtuin activities and affecting the communication between the nucleus and mitochondria at a cellular level and also between the hypothalamus and adipose tissue at a systemic level.

 If we can naturally increase NAD+ then we can activate sirtuins to become more vigorous in their work.